 An exhibit that shows learning about safe and responsible use of firearms and archery equipment or wildlife management.
-(The exhibit may not include actual firearms; archery equipment allowed if tips are removed from arrows).
+(The exhibit may not include actual firearms or live ammunition.
+Archery equipment allowed if tips are removed from arrows).

 10260 Other Agriculture and Natural Resources